The anticipation of the first week of class has been building all summer.

 - SPS will review your request and make any necessary edits and/or approve the request all via OrgSync.

 You can access any basic technology in a classroom on your own, as long as you have the room reserved.
 Basic technology means just the projector system.
 If you need any additional tech services you will need to request support from Student Production Services.

 Learn how to use the classroom systems any number of ways.
 Check out the training online or scheudle a visit to one of your group meetings.
 Learning & Event Technology Services (LETS) website has all the details available.
 And remember, this is a privilege.
 Groups who damage classroom technology will be held responsible and may lose access privileges or be charged a fine.
 Support for (LETS) on the weekends is limited so please plan accordingly.

 Parking & Transportation Services

 One-day parking passes for the Lower Bridge Lot are available through the Student Activities Business Office (SABO) for $8 each.
 They are paid for via OrgSync, simply select Parking Passes as the Payment Type.
 Passes are picked up at SABO.
 Complete the form as a transfer to another student organization to account number 56000.

-Parking passes for all other core campus parking lots are available for $10 each through an ISR to Parking & Transportation Services.
+Parking passes for all other core campus parking lots are available for $10 each through a Payment Request Form to Parking & Transportation Services.
 Complete the contact form to Parking with the date, lot, and number of passes.
 Submit payment via the OrgSync Treasury to process payment.
 You will pick up the passes directly from Parking after payment has been processed.